boa-dev/boa/docs/shapes.md

 o2.z = 300;
 ```

-The following changes accure to the shape tree:
+The following changes occur to the shape tree:

 ```mermaid
 flowchart LR